Why Can't U Put Metal In The Microwave

 How Microwaves Interact with Metal

 The oscillating electric field of the microwaves causes these free electrons to move rapidly back and forth, creating an electrical current.
 This phenomenon is known as induced current.
 In a large, continuous piece of metal, this induced current flows relatively smoothly.
-However, if the metal object has sharp edges or points, the electrons tend to concentrate in these areas.
+Still, if the metal object has sharp edges or points, the electrons tend to concentrate in these areas.
 This concentration of electrons results in a high density of electric charge, leading to a phenomenon called a corona discharge.

 The Dangers of Corona Discharge